 The manic devotion climbers develop toward a brand or model of shoe is warranted.
 Once you find a shoe that fits and functions for you

-, it feels very much like the skies open up and you can step off the plateau you're stranded on.
+, it feels like the skies open up and you can step off the plateau you're stranded on.
 The longer you climb, the more seldom it is to have one of these epiphanic moments.
 Progressing takes a lot of devotion, rigorous training, and time spent on the rock; doing all of that in shoes that make you miserable, or that underperform, will drain your psyche faster than any climbing porn can restore it.
 The critical goal is to find shoes that fit you and to determine what you'll be using them for.
-Even if you're a veteran climber, we recommend taking a minute or two to read our Buying Advice
+Even if you're a veteran climber, read our Buying Advice

 to help you make the best choice.

 The ability to make use of even the smallest edges are paramount in climbing shoe performance.
 The more weight you can get on your feet, the less weight burdens your throbbing forearms, and the more likely you are to send.
 The top edgers are the La Sportiva Genius

 .
 Both of these models offer an excellent balance of support and sensitivity.
 While wearing these shoes, our testers could balance on small edges and make use of the tiniest ripples, despite the Genius and Tarifa being relatively soft shoes.
 The Tarifa employs a reverse bi-tension rand design to keep your toes firmly in place at the front edge of the shoe.

 The Genius gets your toes even further into the front of the shoe with its "no-edge" technology, holds its shape with a Permanent Power Platform (P3), and remains flexible due to its soft mid-sole.
 These technologies all come together so that we can get a little closer to having one shoe that can do it all.
 The Scarpa Instinct VS and the Butora Acro are also edging champs